 It may take several minutes before you receive an email.
 Once you have received your Login User Name and password, you may Log in to your application.
 You can also keep track of your application going forward.

 [Note: if you have already Registered and try to start all over again with a new Registration you will receive a message that your account is already Registered under that User Name or password.
 In that case click on the “Login” button either in the message you receive or below on this webpage.
 At that point you can request a new password by clicking on the “Forgot password” button, or file a new application by clicking on the “+New application” button in the upper right corner.]

 You must apply by December 15, 2020.
 Grants will be awarded on a first come, first served basis until funding runs out or the program ends in December.

 Funds for this program were made available through the federal CARES Act and the State of Vermont Coronavirus Relief Fund.
 There is limited funding.

-Questions?
-The Department has prepared a Frequently Asked Questions.
-You can also call your utility to ask questions; contact your local Vermont Community Action Agency, or contact the Department's Consumer Affairs and Public Information (CAPI) Division at 1-800-622-4496, via email at email@example.com, or through CAPI's online form.
+You can call your utility to ask questions; contact your local Vermont Community Action Agency, or contact the Department's Consumer Affairs and Public Information (CAPI) Division at 1-800-622-4496, via email at email@example.com, or through CAPI's online form.